Interview with Paul Mac - September 1, 2007

 So where do you stop?
 Where do the lines between Producer, A&R, Promoter, Publisher, band member, and so on really lay?
 It’s only logical that if you have an on-going interest – especially a financial one – in the success of a project that you see it through as far as possible.
 Glossop draws the line at being a one-man record company, though does hint at interest in widening his professional horizons – only if the right partner came along – a collaborator who was as adept and comfortable outside the studio as Glossop is inside it.

+The question remains though, of the Producer’s relationship with the artist, and the not insignificant detail of financial interest.
+To Glossop, this is just one of the many things that are changing in the music industry.
+Specifically, he says, it’s to do with the viewpoint of the Producer, and a willingness to work within lots of different types of relationships with artists.
 “That’s bound to involve the business side of things,”he continues.“it’s bound to involve how you get paid, the ratio between an advance or a fee, and the royalty situation.
 I work on a lot of lower budget projects whereby the advance is less and the royalties compensate for that.
 It’s a kind of deferred payment situation, which is very common in film work.
 That’s what a lot of people do on low budget projects.

 “Especially now, having the studio, it’s possible for me to work on those more interesting projects that are low budget, or with artists that aren’t signed to labels but are then going on to distribute or license the albums they have already recorded.
 There are a lot of artists who are doing that already...
 The attitude I’ve got now is ‘what basis do I need to create in order to be able to work on that project?’
 I’ve got to keep completely open.”

 However, if every myspace wannabe thinks that just a couple of decent tunes will get Mick Glossop sprinting to their bedsit, they’d be wrong.
 Understandably, Glossop wants nothing to do with projects that are just going to fade away once the mix is completed.
+“The last thing you want to do,” he notes, “Is work for three or four months on a project, work really hard, put everything into it, then see it disappear and not be recognised.

 “That’s a factor when it comes to choosing projects, because even though I might be approached by someone who has an interesting project that I really want to work on and there is a way in which we can make the budget side of it work, they still have to have some infrastructure around them in terms of a manager, or a publisher sometimes.
 They have to have some connection with the industry who is going to take the project after it’s finished and promote it in the industry.
 They need someone who’s going to be a crusader for that project, because otherwise – even if it is a great project – if it’s not punted, if they don’t get radio plays, if they don’t get contacts, if they don’t get onto iTunes, or whatever, then it’s just going to disappear.
 And I don’t really want to work on projects that are going to disappear.
 You can play the CD to your friends and they’ll say ‘Isn’t this great’, but you really want it out there in the world.” ?